Phil Read

 Phillip William Read, MBE (1 January 1939 – 6 October 2022) was an English professional motorcycle racer.
 He competed in Grand Prix motorcycle racing from 1961 to 1976.
 Read is notable for being the first competitor to win world championships in the 125 cc, 250 cc and 500 cc classes.
 Although he was often overshadowed by his contemporary, Mike Hailwood, he won seven FIM Grand Prix road racing world championships.

 In the 1979 Birthday Honours, Read was appointed Member of the Order of the British Empire (MBE) "for services to motor cycle racing".
-He was named an FIM Legend in 2013 for his motorcycling achievements.
+In 2013, the F.I.M. inducted Read into the MotoGP Hall of Fame.

 Early years

 Born in the large Bedfordshire town of Luton on 1 January 1939, Read was a keen road-rider and worked as an apprentice fitter at Brown and Green, a Luton manufacturer of industrial machinery.
 His first road machine was a Velocette KSS which he started on at the UK legal-minimum riding age of sixteen in 1955, followed by a BSA Gold Star DBD32.
 He started amateur short-circuit racing in 1958 on a Duke BSA Gold Star.
 In 1960 he won the Junior Manx Grand Prix on a Manx Norton at record speed followed by the Junior (350cc) TT race in 1961.
 He placed second in the 350cc and 500cc races at the 1961 North West 200 in Northern Ireland on Manx Nortons.

-He was a two-time winner of the Thruxton 500 endurance race in 1962 and 1963 riding Syd Lawton's Norton Dominator 650SS machines.
+Read was a two-time winner of the Thruxton 500 endurance race in 1962 and 1963 riding Syd Lawton's Norton Dominator 650SS machines.

 In 1963, the up and coming Read was temporarily drafted-in to fill Derek Minter's absence in the Scuderia Duke Gilera Grand Prix team, as Minter had been seriously injured in May at Brands Hatch after a last-lap accident when dicing for the lead with Dunstall rider Dave Downer, after which Downer died.

-The 1963 Isle of Man Senior TT was won by Mike Hailwood on an MV, while the Duke team came 2nd (John Hartle) and 3rd (Read).
+The 1963 Isle of Man Senior TT was won by Mike Hailwood on an MV Agusta, while the Duke team came 2nd (John Hartle) and 3rd (Read).
 In the following Dutch TT at Assen, the finishing order was: 1st (Hartle), 2nd (Read), with Mike Hailwood's MV retiring in the 500cc class.
 Read came second to Hailwood in the Belgium GP 500cc race.
 Minter recovered and returned in time to reclaim his team place for the next event, the Ulster GP at Dundrod in August.
 The Scuderia Duke Gilera Grand Prix team disbanded at the end of 1963.